-Usually, job candidates make a few quick changes to their standard CV before applying for a new role.
+Usually, job applicants make a few quick changes to their standard CV before applying for a new role.

 A career change calls for a complete overhaul.
 Use it as an opportunity to reanalyse your skills and experience and make a fresh start.

 Spend some time writing an engaging, compelling cover letter to accompany your CV.
 Your cover letter is your first chance to impress recruiters, so sell yourself.

-It may be obvious to you why your past experience makes you a great fit for the new position, but don’t assume recruiters will make the same connections.
+It may be obvious to you why your past years of experience makes you a great fit for the new position, but don’t assume recruiters will make the same connections.

-You’ll be competing with candidates from more relevant backgrounds, so spell out exactly why the skills and experience you’ve gained from your previous career make you perfect for this new one.
+You’ll be competing with candidates from more relevant backgrounds, so spell out exactly why the skills and experience you’ve gained from your previous career make you perfect for this new job title.

 It’s important to include an opening summary on a career change CV.
 Use it to highlight connections between the job description and your past achievements.